papposilene/action-read/README.md

 ![.github/workflows/action-read.yml](https://github.com/papposilene/action-read/workflows/.github/workflows/action-read.yml/badge.svg)

-This Github action is based on the [read-action](https://github.com/katydecorah/read-action).
+This Github action is based on the [read-action](https://github.com/katydecorah/read-action) by @katydecorah.

 This GitHub action tracks the books that you read by updating a JSON file in your repository.
 Pair it with the [iOS Shortcut](shortcut/README.md) to automatically format and open the GitHub issue.